Andy Taylor (footballer, born 1986)

 Andrew Taylor (born 14 March 1986) is an English former footballer who played as a defender.
+He is currently the B Team head coach at Bolton Wanderers.

 Early life

 Born in Blackburn, Lancashire, Taylor attended St Paul's RC Primary and St Bede's RC High School in Blackburn and is a product of Blackburn Rovers Youth Academy.
 Having represented England at both under-19 and under-20 level.
 Taylor then turned professional in 2004 and Taylor signed a new three-year deal with Blackburn Rovers in September 2005.

 Club career

 Blackburn Rovers

 Whilst at Blackburn, Taylor has had loan spells at Queens Park Rangers, Blackpool, Crewe Alexandra, Huddersfield Town (from 31 January 2007 to 5 April 2007) and Tranmere Rovers.

 Tranmere Rovers

-Tranmere decided to make his loan move permanent, signing him on a two and a half-year contract for an undisclosed fee in the January 2008 transfer window.
+Tranmere decided to make his loan move permanent, signing him on a two-and-a-half-year contract for an undisclosed fee in the January 2008 transfer window.
 Taylor made 30 league appearances in total for Tranmere during the 2007–08 season, scoring a single goal, a half volley against Crewe on New Year's Day 2008.
 His only goal of the 2008–09 season came at home to Colchester, he curled in a long range free kick.